 - Even if a party has already attended a mediation session in connection with the pending case, either party may request mediation and the court retains authority to order it.

 - On the court’s own motion or the motion of any party, as provided by Section 598.7, the Code.

-- If both parties certify that they have reached a settlement of all issues, including custody, visitation, child support, spousal support, property and debts by the time of the trial setting conference, the order to mediate is considered automatically waived.
+- If both parties certify that they have reached a settlement of all issues, including custody, visitation, child support, spousal support, property and debts by the time of the trial setting conference (120 days after filing), the order to mediate is considered automatically waived.

 - Parties ordered to mediate must participate in the initial actual mediation session and are encouraged to continue with mediation as long as progress is being made.